HFAnalyticsLab/Hospital_admissions_frailty/README.md

 each hospital episode and calculates the Charlson and Elixhauser comorbidity scores using the R package [comorbidity](https://cran.r-project.org/web/packages/comorbidity/vignettes/comorbidityscores.html).

-In addition, it creates a custom electronic frailty index created by Imperial College London (IMPFRAILTY - see doc/frailty_score.md).
+The HES pipeline also creates a custom electronic frailty index created by Imperial College London (IMPFRAILTY).
+Additional documentation for this score can be found in doc/frailty_score.md and the R code for the score can be found in the HES pipeline repository.
 This score is based on diagnosis codes from Soong *et al.* but calculated similarly to the electronic Frailty Index (eFI) developed by Clegg *et al.*.

 ### Getting started

 The 'R' folder contains:
 * analysis_priority_1.R - descriptive analysis of hospital admissions for the most recent available data (Nov 2018 - Oct 2019)
+* [analysis of data from 2015-2019 to be added]

 ## Useful references